John Kessler (naval historian)

-Early in Life, John Kessler (September 21, 1761 – March 17, 1840) volunteered for military service in the American Revolution.
-His combat sea service in the American Revolution produced valued notes, records, and articles used by historians and biographers to define early American naval history together with Captain John Barry's courageous naval leadership and service securing America's independence from the British.
+John Kessler (September 21, 1761 – March 17, 1840) volunteered for military service in the American Revolution.
+His combat sea service in the American Revolution produced valued notes, records, and articles used by historians and biographers to define early American naval history together with Captain John Barry's naval leadership and service securing America's independence from the British.

 Early life

-Kessler, the second son of German immigrants Leonard Kessler and Mary Ritchouer Kessler, began Philadelphia apprenticeships in wholesale dry goods, malting, brewing, and tobacco merchandising in 1772 before joining the American Revolution Military at age 16 in 1776.
+Kessler, the second son of German immigrants Leonard Kessler and Mary Ritchouer Kessler, started with Philadelphia apprenticeships in wholesale dry goods, malting, brewing, and tobacco merchandising in 1772 before joining the American Revolution Military at age 16 in 1776.
 His initial service was part-time in a volunteer unit that later marched to Perth Amboy and Elizabeth Town.
 He continued his apprenticeship until he accepted privateer sea service.

 Privateer seaman on the brig Delaware

 Young Kessler's initial service as an entry level privateer sailor proved to be the fortunate beginning of a long-term relationship, signing the muster rolls of the brig Delaware.
 Her captain, the Irish-born John Barry, had begun his sailing life at age 9 by signing on to his uncle's private ship as a cabin boy.
-He learned fast, and at age 21 was selected to be captain of a small Philadelphia merchantman.
+He learned quickly, and at age 21 was selected to be captain of a small Philadelphia merchantman.
 Barry grew to identify with America as his country, and Philadelphia as his home.
-By the time the American Revolution began Barry was a seasoned mariner and received a captain's commission in the Continental Navy from the President of Congress, John Hancock, in March, 1776.
-On April 7, 1776, Captain Barry's brigantine, the Lexington, engaged and captured the British sloop Edward.
+By the time the American Revolutionary War began, Barry was a seasoned mariner and received a captain's commission in the Continental Navy from the President of Congress, John Hancock, in March, 1776.
+On April 7, 1776, Captain Barry's brigantine Lexington captured the British sloop Edward.
 It was the Continental Navy's first combat victory.
-During the war Barry became so successful against both Royal Naval vessels and Loyalist privateers that Admiral Richard Howe offered him a handsome sum and captain's commission in George III's navy.